 The Chinese Lantern festival, or yuánxiāo jié (元宵节) falls on the 15th day of the first lunar month.
-It comes two weeks after Chinese New Year’s Day, which is only the first day of the 15-day Spring Festival celebration period.
+It comes two weeks after Chinese New Year’s Day, which the first day of the 15-day Spring Festival celebration period.

 Is The Lantern Festival an OFFICIAL Chinese Holiday?

-However, it is an evening to celebrate by gathering with family to eat glutinous rice balls, known as yuánxiāo (元宵) or tāngyuán (汤圆) and enjoy night views of colorful and brightly lit lanterns.
+It is an evening to celebrate by gathering with family to eat glutinous rice balls, known as yuánxiāo (元宵) or tāngyuán (汤圆) and enjoy night views of colorful and brightly lit lanterns.

 How do Chinese celebrate Lantern Festival?